-4 Latch the hook onto the anchor strap belt and tighten the top tether strap.
+- TINILAZO75 - 4 Latch the hook onto the anchor strap belt and tighten the top tether strap.

+- 1 Anchor strap belt

-Replace the head restraints of center and left rear seats.(→P. 124)
+- 5 Replace the head restraints of center and left rear seats.

+(→P. 122)

-■ Laws and regulations pertaining to anchorages
+Laws and regulations pertaining to anchorages

 The LATCH system conforms to FMVSS225 or CMVSS210.2.
 Child restraint systems conforming to FMVSS213 or CMVSS213 specifications can be used.